DimitrisHol/pythonBasics/week 1/lesson0/lesson0-quiz.md

-What is the output of the followign operations?
+What is the output of the followin operations?

 ## Operations